 Apart from stem cell therapy, our parkinson’s rehabilitation programme also comprises physiotherapy, movement therapy, occupational therapy, speech and language therapy, and cognitive rehabilitation therapy.

 Depression and Parkinson’s Disease

-Symptoms of depression are as follows:
+Symptoms of depression include:

-- Anxious or empty feeling and persistently sad
+- Feeling persistently sad

 - Feeling hopeless